syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/web-services/java.md

 ## Paste with formatting

-The following code converts the HTML, RTF content from client Clipboard to SFDT file and sends the converted SFDT to client for pasting formatted content in DocumentEditor.
+This Web API converts the system clipboard data (HTML/RTF) to SFDT format which is required to paste content with formatting.

+The following example code illustrates how to write a Web API for paste with formatting.

 ```java
     @CrossOrigin(origins = "*", allowedHeaders = "*")